Last Updated: August 7, 2025

 how to know if your phone is hacked

-Check for typos and poor grammar in the app description, indicating that an app isn’t what it portrays itself as.
+Check for typos and poor grammar in the app description, which may indicate that an app isn’t what it claims to be.
 Hackers often spoof real developer IDs to appear legitimate, so even a single wrong letter can help you spot malware.
 A small number of downloads for a popular app like WhatsApp can also indicate it’s a fraudulent copy.

 Lastly, pay attention to the permissions you give third-party apps.
 Only give permissions essential for an app’s functionality.
 For example, be suspicious if a photo editing app requests access to your microphone.